 Microsoft Visual Studio

-Whether you want to create an impressive app for Microsoft or some other platform, Visual Studio is always worthwhile IDE for your cause.
-Its enriched gamut of tools and services help you significantly in transforming your imaginations into reality.
+Whether you want to create an impressive app for Microsoft frameworks like .NET framework or some other platform, Visual Studio is always worthwhile IDE for your cause.
+Its enriched gamut of tools and services helps you significantly in transforming your imaginations into reality.
 Furthermore, it assures better agility and lets you:

 - Work from any virtual location

 - Write code in Visual C++, VB.NET, C#, and F# among other languages

 Each of the versions of Visual Studio, from 97 to 2013 has offered something fresh for the developers, be it to provide same IDE for multiple languages, as in 97 or the support for WinRT and C++/CX in Visual Studio 2012.
 Various editions from 1995 to 2013 thus include:

 - Visual Studio 97

 - Visual Studio 6.0